koush/scrypted/plugins/homekit/README.md

   * Cloud cameras:
     * Motion delivery issue from the cloud service.

 2) After a motion trigger, the home hub will start recording.
 Verify that HomeKit is requesting recording by looking in the Camera's Console: you will see logs such as `[HomeKit]: Camera recording session starting`.
-If you do not see this, there are two possible causes and solutions:
+If you do not see this, there are three possible causes and solutions:
   * The Home Hubs are bugged out and have stopped responding to motion.
 Reboot all Home Hubs when this happens. **iPads and HomePods, which are wireless, are not reliable Home Hubs.** If you have an iPad as a Home Hub, remove it from acting as a Home Hub from within the iOS Home app.
 Unfortunately this is not possible to do with HomePods.
   * Your iCloud account is in a bad state.
 Log out of iCloud on your iPhone, and log back in.
 Then disable and reenable HomeKit Secure Video on your cameras again.
+  * You are running Scrypted on a different subnet from your home hub(s) and are exposing it to the home hub subnet via an mDNS reflector.
+For some reason, this works perfectly fine for live streaming, but your home hubs will not initiate recording if they see that they are on a different subnet.

 3) If HomeKit requested the video, but nothing showed up in the timeline:
   * HomeKit may have decided the motion wasn't worth recording.
 Set your HomeKit recording options to all motion when testing.